Eastern newt: Habitat

 Eastern newts are at home in both coniferous and deciduous forests.
+Habitat preferences include shallow water, quiet stretches of streams, swamps or ditches, lakes and ponds with heavy submerged vegetation. and nearby damp woodlands.
 They need a moist environment with either a temporary or permanent body of water, and thrive best in a muddy environment.
 Eastern newts have a preference for certain types of habitats, with males preferring more open, aquatic habitats and females preferring more forested, terrestrial habitats.
 This preference may be related to the different roles that males and females play in the reproductive process, with males typically being more active in courtship and females spending more time on land preparing to lay eggs.

-They may travel far from their original location during the eft stage.
+Eastern newts may travel far from their original location during the eft stage.
+They are most active during warm rainy periods—warmer than 53 F—and will hide under leaf litter in dry weather.
 Red efts may often be seen in a forest after a rainstorm.
 Adults prefer a muddy aquatic habitat, but will move to land during a dry spell.
 Eastern newts have some amount of toxins in their skin, which is brightly colored to act as a warning.
 Even then, only 2% of larvae make it to the eft stage.
 Some larvae have been found in the pitchers of the carnivorous plant Sarracenia purpurea.